 An eClosing is the digital approach to a traditional, pen-and-paper mortgage closing where some or all closing documents are executed and accessed electronically.
-Additionally, in states where it is available, electronic notarization, like remote online notarization (RON), would also be included in the eClosing process.
+Below we break down common eClosing types.

 Mortgage eClosings benefit title and settlement agents, real estate attorneys, lenders, and homeowners.
-Below are the top six benefits of eClosing technology:
+Below are the top six benefits of eClosing platforms:

 Benefit #1: Convenience

-With eClosing technology, stakeholders can sign documents from anywhere, at any time.
-Pertinent closing documents are available in a single secure location and easily accessible to the right people.
-With mortgage data and documents available digitally, shipping and document loss is no longer an issue, an operating cost, or a risk to the closing process.
+With an eClosing solution, lenders can offer customers a convenient option for electronically signing their closing documents.
+The homeowner's mortgage closing documents are available in a single secure location and easily accessible to everyone involved in the mortgage transaction.
+With mortgage documents available to view, sign, and notarize digitally, shipping and document loss are no longer an issue, operating cost, or a risk to the mortgage closing process.

 Benefit #2: Cost and time savings

 According to McKinsey and Company, in 2021, the average loan origination cost was $7,000-$9,000.
 Due to manual loan processing and underwriting, on average, 10-14 mortgages are closed per full-time employee per month, resulting in an average closing time of greater than 45 days, significantly impacting customer satisfaction levels.
 Mortgage eClosing capabilities can lower the cost to close a loan, ultimately decreasing origination costs for lenders.
-In addition, digital closing options can speed up the overall closing process, and dazzle homeowners come closing day.
+In addition, digital closing options can speed up the overall closing process and delight homeowners on closing day.

 Benefit #3: Security

-All mortgage closing documents and consumer information are stored on a secure platform with multi-factor authentication (MFA).
-With digital audit trails, title agents, lenders, real estate lawyers, and online notaries can spot altered information and understand who has viewed and executed what and when.
+All mortgage closing documents and consumer information are stored on a secure platform with multi-factor authentication (MFA) and digital audit trails so you can spot altered information and understand who has viewed and executed each document.

 Benefit #4: One source of digital truth

-Digital mortgage platforms today allow lenders to close a mortgage from a single tool.
-There is no need to use numerous methods or tools that waste time, effort, and money.
-Investing in and implementing one platform helps lenders, title agents, and online notaries omit manual work, easily hit closing dates, and boost office productivity and potential revenue.
+Digital mortgage platforms, like Stavvy, allow you to close a mortgage from a single tool.
+Investing in and implementing one platform versus a mirage of tools helps you omit manual work, easily hit closing dates, and boost office productivity and potential revenue.